 How to Sand and Wax My 3D Wooden Puzzle?

-First of all, you need to find the parts responsible for mechanical transmission in 3D PUZZLE.
+First of all, you need to find the parts responsible for mechanical transmission in the 3D puzzle.
 Most of them are various gears, and there are also a small number of other shapes.
 One trick is to read the instructions carefully before assembling.
 Usually, the parts that need to be waxed on the instructions are the transmission structure.

 After removing the parts, you will find that each part has more or less some link points to connect it with the board.
 At this time, you need to use sandpaper or a file to polish off these link points to make the parts smooth.